Getting A Carte De Séjour In France (As The Spouse of An EU Citizen)

 So Are We Good Forever Now?

 HA!!!
 Not even close.
-Paul’s first carte de séjour is only valid for a year (which is pretty typical).
+Paul’s first carte de séjour is only valid for a year*.
 He will need to renew it 2 months prior to it expiring, which means another appointment, another set of documents (pretty much the same ones we presented for his first appointment, just updated) and another interview.
 Hopefully his next card will be longer than 1 year and we can get a reprieve until the next, next renewal 🙂

 Sending you a loud Drum Roll with Fire Works!!!!
 TaDaaaaaaaaaa